Farewell, My Lovely (1975)

 Marlowe drives to Grayle’s mansion.
 Grayle is very powerful in Los Angeles politics.
 Marlowe is let into the house, where he is introduced to Grayle’s wife, Helen (Charlotte Rampling).
 Grayle tells Marlowe that none of their jade is missing.
 Helen sends her much older husband away.
 She wants Marlowe to find Marriott’s killer.
 Then she tries really hard to put her hooks into Marlowe.
 He ends up kissing her on the couch and is busted by Grayle.

 Back at his office, Marlowe is attacked by Cowboy, Jonnie (Sylvester Stallone), and Nick (Joe Spinell).
 The three henchmen take Marlowe to meet with professional madam Frances Amthor (Kate Murtaugh).
 At the cathouse, the prostitutes are all sitting around the dinner table.
 Amthor says she wants to talk to Moose.
-She beats him pretty good for talking back.
+Frances beats him Marlowe pretty good for talking back.
 He hits her in the mouth, and guns are drawn.
 Amthor shoots Marlowe up with heroin and throws him in a backroom.

 When Marlowe wakes, he finds Tommy’s dead body.
 Marlowe makes himself wake up by sheer willpower.
 When he hears someone coming into the room, he pretends to be dead.
 Cowboy comes in, and Marlowe jumps him and takes his gun.
 Marlowe goes through the bordello looking for Amthor until he finds her in a room counting money.

 Marlowe wants to know why she had him kidnapped.
 Before she can answer, a prostitute runs in and says Jonnie is with Doris.
 Amthor runs out of the room.
 Amthor starts beating the crap out of Doris.
-Jonnie fires two rounds into the madam ending her life.
+Jonnie fires two rounds into the madam, ending her life.
 Marlowe escapes from the house.

 Marlowe makes it to Georgie’s (Jimmie Archie) apartment.
 Georgie sells newspapers and had been a prizefighter when he was younger.
 It takes Marlowe some time, but he gets back on his feet with the help of Georgie.
 Marlowe says that he told Tommy’s wife and son that he was dead.